ganesh-329/Hack-Assembler/README.md

 4. Write a program to convert a standalone A instruction into binary (generate .hack output file).

-5. Write a program to convert a standalone C instruction into binary (generate .hack output file)
+5. Write a program to convert a standalone C instruction into binary (generate .hack output file).

+6. Combine all the above program and write an assembler program which convert a “.asm” file to binary hack file. [refer project 6 in the nand to tetris software)

+Note : Question 6 is for Java; The project was intended to do in java or python.
+It was a two phase project and during the java part only I combined the all the programs and created a **Hack Assembler**s

 ## Contents